TejveerSingh13/ML-AI-python/README.md

 ## 2. Polynomial Regression
 ### Tips
 We can the Polynomial regression model and fit and transform the data.
 By transform we make combination and see polynomial relationship of independent varibales with self and each other by specifying the degree.
-One way to find out what degree perform well is that we train the model for different degree and then we plot the predicted vs real y values against the degree.
+One way to find out what degree perform well is that we train the model for different degree and then we plot the RMSE for train and test y values against the degree.